Realistic quantum network simulation for experimental BBM92 key distribution: Theoretical Model for BBM92 Key Generation

 Existing theoretical models can predict raw key rates, secure key rates, and QBERs for continuous-wave-pumped BBM92 \cite{NeumannPRA}.
-In this section, we follow these models to produce theoretical estimates of key rates and QBERs which will then be used to verify our BBM92 experiment and simulation.
+The theoretical model for key generation rates for continuous-wave-pumped BBM92 is a modification of the theoretical model for key generation rates for pulsed-pump BBM92 using parametric down conversion sources \cite{Ma2007PulsedBBM92}.
+In this section, we follow these models to produce theoretical estimates of key rates and QBERs which will then be compared with our BBM92 experimental results and simulation results.

 Alice and Bob wish to establish a secret key using the BBM92 setup shown in Figure \ref{fig:setup}.
 A continuous wave entangled photon source stochastically emits polarization-entangled photon pairs (see equation \ref{eq:quantumstate}) at an average rate of $B$ pairs per second, where $B$ is the source brightness.
 One photon from the pair is routed to Alice and the other photon to Bob.
 All losses on the link between the entangled photon source and Alice (Bob) other than losses caused by detector efficiencies, dead times, and finite detection resolution are represented by the efficiency $\eta_A$ ($\eta_B$).